CRANKV2/ZRAM/README.md

 That's because u choose an to High amount of ZRam, reflash and use a lower one!
 ════════════════════
+### How do i know if it works or not?!

+You can use any Application what Checks Partitions, like DiskSpace!

+Or you can type
+## su -c cat /proc/meminfo
+and search for 'SwapTotal' 'SwapFree' To see if changed kb amount or not!

 ## Join
 https://t.me/AndroidRootModulesCommunity